segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 ---
 title: What are best practices for identifying users?
+redirect_from: 'guides/how-to-guides/best-practices-identify'
 ---

-Tracking signups correctly is a key step in your marketing funnels.
+Tracking sign ups correctly is a key step in your marketing funnels.
 The process of shifting from an anonymous visitor to an identified user requires some special tracking.
 This tutorial will help you track newly registered users the right way.

 The best way to track new users is in client-side javascript on the welcome page after they signup.
 Below, we’ll explain why.

 ### Choosing a userId

 Every identified user must be assigned a unique userId so they can be tracked consistently across different browsers or devices.
-When a new user registers, they should be assigned a userId at that point.
+You should assign new users their userId at the point that they register.
 Usually this userId is the same as the Id that identifies them in your database.

 Read [our identify docs](https://segment.com/docs/connections/spec/identify/#user-id) for more information on choosing the best userId.